 Additional information for filing a Business Certificate, commonly known as a "DBA" Certificate can be found under the “Business” tab on this website.

 If you are amending your certificate to correct an address or other contact information, you may file an Amended Business Certificate.
-The form can be obtained from a legal stationer, such as Sanders, Williamson’s, Sutherland’s, or Blumberg’s.
+The form can be obtained from a legal stationer, such as Sanders, Williamson’s, Sutherland’s, or Blumberg’s or by clicking here.